-India's 2016 monsoon rains could fall below average: sources
+India's 2016 monsoon rains could be below average: forecasters

 India's weather office defines average, or normal, rainfall as between 96 percent and 104 percent of a 50-year average of 89 cm for the entire four-month season.
 The IMD in August forecast monsoon rains at 106 percent or above normal.

-Last week, a U.S. government weather forecaster said La Nina conditions were no longer likely to develop during the Northern Hemisphere fall and winter 2016/17.
-In June, the agency said there was a 75 percent chance La Nina would develop.
+Last week a U.S. government weather forecaster said La Nina conditions were no longer likely to develop.
+In June the agency said there was a 75 percent chance La Nina would develop.

-(Reporting by Rajendra Jadhav; Editing by Christian Schmollinger)
+Reporting by Rajendra Jadhav; Editing by Christian Schmollinger, Greg Mahlich